pudly/schmopera-hugo/content/articles/maria-callas-in-concert.md

 <figcaption>BASE Hologram interactive concert performance with Roy Orbison and Maria Callas at the Jazz at Lincoln Center Frederick P. Rose Hall on Sunday January 14, 2018, in New York.
 Photo by Evan Agostini for BASE Hologram.</figcaption>

 </figure>

+Coming into this concert, I wasn't exactly sure what to expect.
+Coming out of it, however, I felt a rekindled appreciation for Callas as a stage artist.
+It is one thing to watch her videos on YouTube and another to experience her on a grand stage, even if only as a digital projection.
+Whatever the arguments may be about Callas as a vocalist, it's clearer to me why she was and continues to be so beloved by audiences across the globe and across generations.